The Key to a Better Social Media Ecosystem? Friction.

 If we designed a platform, for example, that recorded your first utterance after stubbing your toe and then uploaded it — let’s call it StubYoToe — we wouldn’t be surprised if the platform quickly filled with objectionable, offensive content.
 With its emphasis on removing friction and grabbing immediate reactions, the platform would be full of falsehoods (e.g., wrongly blaming your nephew for leaving Legos on the floor) and f-bombs.
 And as a free ad-based platform, we should also not be surprised that StubYoToe would put a premium on the ease of use by automatically uploading your outbursts since a greater level of engagement directly equates to more revenue.
 The site would be both wildly profitable and wildly toxic at the same time.

-The days of friction-free social media that maximizes the volume of communication while putting limited resources toward trust and safety are over.
+The days of a friction-free social media ecosystem that maximizes the volume of communication while putting limited resources toward trust and safety are over.
 A confluence of factors have created a perfect storm of social media disruption, including:

 - The #StopHateForProfit campaign elevating brand safety concerns.